 Each year, the Executive Office of Public Safety and Security, Office of Grants and Research, Highway Safety Division conducts a statewide seat belt observation study to measure seat belt usage across the Commonwealth.
 The survey typically runs through the month of June and observations are done at a wide range of roadway locations during various time periods of the day.

-Below (in the Additional Resources section) are the observation survey results from the last three years.
+Below (in the Additional Resources section) are surveys from the previous three years.